In129-flutter/Medical-Service/README.md

 * Authentication is simulated; no real backend.
 * Admin and User roles are hardcoded.
+* Users can register new accounts if needed, but admin and service provider access remain hardcoded.
 * Request statuses are stored locally via SharedPreferences.

 ---